 We are noncommercial and, to avoid paperwork, do not accept donations.

 Tom Peters is a veteran academic librarian, a long-time advocate of public libraries, and former director of the Center for Library Initiatives of the Committee on Institutional Cooperation, as well as a "Mover and Shaker" honoree in Library Journal.
 Formerly a digital strategist at Illinois State, he is now dean of university library services at Missouri State.
 For years, Tom has been interested in accessibility issues of the kind the LibraryCity site discusses.

 He holds a B.A. (with honors) from Grinnell College, where he majored in English and philosophy, and he earned an MLIS at the University of Iowa.

 David Rothman founded TeleRead (since sold to North American Publishing), believed to be the oldest English-language site devoted to general news and views on e-books, including library uses.
 He is a former poverty-beat reporter and has written on the national digital library cause for publications ranging from TheAtlantic.com to the Chronicle of Higher Education.
 As a writer, he is a copyright holder, but he is well-known online for his advocacy of less restrictive copyright law.

 For time reasons—Tom has been snowed under with work-related matters and is not presently involved in day-to-day operation of this site, although he hopes to share commentaries when time allows—David is the primary contributor.
 Like David, Tom believes in the need for separate public and academic digital systems.
 In fact, it was he who sensitized David to the importance of this issue.

 Opinions of LibraryCity contributors are their own and not necessarily ours, and vice versa.
-Likewise the views here do not necessarily represent those of any organizations with which Tom or David is affiliated.
+Likewise the views here do not necessarily represent those of any organizations with which Tom, David, Jim or anyone else is affiliated.